 They’re not crazy.
 At least we don’t think so!
 When your employees are complaining it’s freezing, and yet you’re feeling pretty toasty at your own desk, it might be your commercial HVAC system.
-Keep the peace at the office by checking out the list of common commercial heating and air conditioning problems and their solutions below.
+Keep the peace at the office by checking out the list of common commercial heating and air conditioning and HVAC problems and their solutions below.

+Did you know that this HVAC problem is perhaps one of the most common?
 Incorrectly installed, damaged, or just plain old ductwork can result in major airflow problems throughout your building.
 If the conference room feels like a Chicago winter, while the break room has all the indoor comfort of an inland Florida highway rest stop, inspect the ductwork immediately.